dmx-systems/dmx-linqa/README.md

 Several aspects of the Linqa look can be adapted to the specific usage context:

 - UI style + logo
-- Email text + style
+- Email texts + style
 - Imprint and privacy policy text + style
 - Help dialog content + style